masrul/MolecularCluster/README.md

 # MolecularCluster

-This tool kit finds the number of clusters/aggregations form during molecular simulation.
+This tool kit finds the number of clusters/aggregations formed during molecular simulation.

 ## Options